cbinwani/ApromoreCore8.0/SOON_README.md

 # Coming Soon
-This document contains configuration notes for features that aren't yet stable enough for the main README document.
+This document contains configuration notes for features that don't actually work yet.
+When they do work, they'll move to the main README document.

 ## Sandbox Security
 VM-level sandboxing for OSGi bundles is supported.